jericson/anonymize.rb/README.md

 you can't rule out they are a woman.

-If sticking to one gender is important to you, I recommend using the ``--cache`` option and manually editing the substations file to your liking.
+If sticking to one gender is important to you, I recommend using the ``--cache`` option and manually editing the substitutions file to your liking.

 Namey tries to fix the capitalization of names.
 Since the census